enclave-networks/docs/docs/getting-started/attach-tags.md

 # Getting Started — Attach Tags

 Tags are free-form text labels attached to one or more systems in your account.
-Tags allow administrators to group systems together which share similar characteristics.
+Tags allow administrators to group systems together which share similar characteristics (i.e. business unit, security level or function).
 Tags can be manually added to an enrolled system, or an Enrolment Key can be configured to apply an initial set of tags to enrolling systems.

 The following graphic illustrates how a single tag might apply to several individual systems, in this example systems called `gitlab`, `teamcity` and a third system called `repo` are all members of the tag `org.build.ci-cd`.